 - Cornell offers several online resources to identify common poisonous plants and shrubs.
 There are even specific guides for cats, dogs and horses.

 - The most common and well known toxic outdoor plants are poison ivy, poison oak and poison sumac.
 These plants are found in most areas of the United States and have the same common symptoms: itching, red rash and then blisters.
 The symptoms can start from a few hours to several days after exposure.
-This fact sheet can help identify the differences of the plants and offers recommended treatments.
+These fact sheets can help identify the differences of the plants and offers recommended treatments.

 - If the landscaping adjacent to your street has toxic plants, consider fencing them off or moving them to a less “public” spot.
 That way, dogs that are out and about in the neighborhood don’t have easy access to them.

 - Teach children to not put garden plants and berries in their mouths.